microsoft/typespec/docs/language-basics/built-in-types.md

 ### Numeric supertypes

 `numeric`, `integer`, `float` and `decimal` are types that represent any possible number in their category.
 For some emit targets, `BigInt` or `BigDecimal` might be an analogous type satisfying the TypeSpec types `integer` and `decimal` respectively.
 For other targets where the language, serialization format, or protocol does not support an analogous type, emitters may decide on a policy for emitting the numeric supertypes.
-This might involve picking the closest analogous type or reporting an error when they are encountered, depending on the situation.
+This might involve picking the closest analogous type and reporting a warning when they are encountered.

 ## Date and time types